 You can also make cinnamon hot cocoa in the slow cooker to keep it warm for a party!

-1. Combine the milk, sugar, and cocoa powder in the bowl of a slow cooker.
+1. Whisk the milk, sugar, and cocoa powder in the bowl of a slow cooker.
+Add the chocolate, vanilla, cinnamon, and salt.

 If you’re serving this hot chocolate at a party or get-together, set up a hot chocolate bar!
 Add bowls of marshmallows, whipped cream, candies, chocolates, and other add-ons and let your friends make their own hot chocolate creation.